Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-\textbf{\textbullet\quad\emph{Cirq \& TensorFlow Quantum \cite{broughton2020tensorflow}}}: Cirq is developed by the Google AI Quantum Team.
-It provides a powerful simulator and also supports programming for specific quantum processors.
-It has two distinctive components: OpenFermion, mainly applied to quantum chemistry, and TensorFlow Quantum (TFQ), an open-source machine learning library based on TensorFlow.
-It introduces two primitive data types: Quantum circuit batch, which represents the quantum circuit with varied sizes, and Pauli sum batch, which represents a linear combination of tensor products of Pauli operators.
-Exploiting these two data types, TFQ can efficiently sample the circuit batch's output distribution, compute the expected values of Pauli sum and circuit batches, calculate the gradient, and simulate quantum circuits and quantum state batches.
-TFQ practitioners can not only leverage TensorFlow's functionality, such as automatic differentiation and machine learning tools, but can also utilize quantum circuit simulators and connect quantum hardware.
-Yet, since TFQ is closely related to TensorFlow and Cirq, it faces a compatible challenge with other QC libraries or frameworks.
+Cirq, developed by Google's AI quantum team, is a powerful QC framework that supports both simulation and programming for specific quantum processors.
+Cirq offers two distinctive components: OpenFermion, designed primarily for quantum chemistry, and TensorFlow quantum (TFQ), an open-source ML library built on TensorFlow.
+Cirq introduces two key data types: quantum circuit batch, which represents quantum circuits of varying sizes, and Pauli sum batch, which captures linear combinations of tensor products of Pauli operators.
+Using these data types, TFQ can efficiently handle tasks such as sampling the output distribution of circuit batches, computing the expected values of Pauli sums and circuit batches, calculating gradients, and simulating quantum circuits and quantum state batches.
+By integrating TFQ with TensorFlow, practitioners can leverage TensorFlow's extensive capabilities, including automatic differentiation and ML tools, while also taking advantage of quantum circuit simulators and quantum hardware access.
+However, TFQ’s strong dependence on TensorFlow and Cirq presents compatibility challenges with other QC libraries and frameworks.